Stories about Ming Dynasty: Background

 By March 21, 2009, Dangnian Mingyue finished posting the last chapter about the Chongzhen Emperor.
-Before this book was pubublished, there had been no standard history novel like this one in existence.
+Before this book was published, there had been no standard history novel like this one in existence.
 Most of the historical novels before it tended to be more fictions and held little truth.

 Awards

 The book has sold over 5 million copies.
-It was the best selling book in 2007-2008 and received awards.
+It was the best selling book in 2007-2008 and received multiple awards.